Our energy use

 - being transparent about the impact of government’s supply chain

 - making procurement of goods and services more sustainable, while continuing to ensure value for money

 Improving our performance in these areas is closely linked to our efforts to achieve greater efficiency and value for money across shared corporate services.
 We aim to reduce the environmental impact of our estate and travel related activities by:

 - complying with legal, regulatory and other requirements

 - managing carbon dioxide emissions from our building energy use and official travel

 - managing water use and waste responsibly on our estate

 - purchasing goods and services that meet government standards

 - actively encouraging our suppliers and staff to support us

-In October 2013 we published our Sustainability Report 2012-2013, which updates the department’s performance against the greening government commitments.
+In July 2015 we published our Sustainability Report 2014-2015, which updates the department’s performance against the Greening government commitments.